-How a cave spider could had changed the destiny of Robert the Bruce, King of Scotland, and the destiny of a nation?
+How a cave spider could had changed the destiny of Robert the Bruce, King of Scotland, and the fate of a nation?
 In 1307, Robert, an outlaw king, had helplessly watched his wife, daughter and sisters being imprisoned.
-Three brothers executed by the English, and no piece of land he could call his own.
-To the English, he was a traitor, and to the Scots a murderer and usurper.
+Three of his brothers had been executed by the English, and he had no piece of land he could call his own.
+To the English, he was a traitor, and to the Scots, a murderer and usurper.

 #1 The true Braveheart

 A reconstruction of Robert’s face, and Chris Pine, who portrays him in the film ‘Outlaw King’.
 Thanks Hollywood, for making Robert more bearable

 Discover how a tiny spider (and it wasn’t the radioactive one that bite Spiderman) reversed the irreversible, and turned Robert into the legendary hero who defeated the English in the First Scottish War of Independence (1296-1328).

 Since I ignore the spider origins, I’ll tell you about the other protagonist.

 Robert the Bruce was born 11th July 1274, probably in Turnberry Castle.
 His father, Robert de Brus, had married Marjorie, the widow of the Earl of Carrick, and thus Robert Jr. inherited the Earldom of Carrick.
 The Bruces, or Bruses, were a family with Anglo-Norman origins, and were counted amongst the most powerful in Scotland.
 And very feared, because of their ambition.